 Arctic sea ice is melting quicker than scientific models have predicted.
-In an effort to uncover the sources behind this discrepancy, a seagoing expedition composed of scientific teams from Scrips Institution of Oceanography, University of Washington Applied Physics Lab, and members from other international universities embarked on a mission to conduct research in the Arctic in the fall of 2015.
+In an effort to uncover the sources behind this discrepancy, a seagoing expedition composed of scientific teams from Scripps Institution of Oceanography, University of Washington Applied Physics Lab, and members from other international universities embarked on a mission to conduct research in the Arctic in the fall of 2015.
 I joined the team as the expedition videographer, and produced videos on-the-fly to support the mission and tell the world what we were doing.

-Now, just over 3 years later, as the research and science that was conducted on the cruise has been analyzed and is coming to light, I am producing a 20-40 minute documentary to tell the story of the cruise, and deliver the process, personalities, and revelations to the public at large.
-My intention with this video is to not only show the science involved in developing accurate Climate Change models, but also to illustrate an oddly magical place (the Arctic), reveal a day-in-the-life on a seagoing expedition, and demonstrate the real people and personalities that are “scientists”.
+Now, just over three years later, as the research and science that was conducted on the cruise has been analyzed and is coming to light, I am producing a 20-40 minute documentary to tell the story of the cruise, and deliver the process, personalities, and revelations to the public at large.
+My intention with this video is to not only show the science involved in developing accurate Climate Change models, but also to illustrate an oddly magical place (the Arctic), reveal a day-in-the-life on a seagoing expedition, and demonstrate the real people and personalities that are “scientists.”
 My vision is to produce a visually compelling piece that will marry an observation of science with sparse emotional spaces driven by music and imagery.
 I want the viewer to gain an understanding of the science, develop a connection with the scientists, and walk away with a renewed passion to protect our planet.